 What is the best car insurance in Rhode Island?

-The best car insurance in Rhode Island varies.
-The best provider is different for every driver.
+The best car insurance in Rhode Island varies based on each driver’s individual needs and unique situation.
 Some drivers are looking for the lowest rates, some are looking for the best customer service and others are looking for specialty coverages.
-Rhode Island drivers should shop around and compare providers to find the company that meets their personal needs.
+Rhode Island drivers might want to shop around and compare providers to find the company that meets their personal needs.

 What is the average cost of car insurance in the U.S.?

-In the United States, the average full coverage car insurance policy costs $1,738 per year.
-In Rhode Island, the average full coverage policy costs $1,846 per year.
-Drivers in Rhode Island pay about $100 more for car insurance compared to the national average.
+In the United States, the average full coverage car insurance policy costs $1,674 per year.
+Minimum coverage costs, on average $565 per year.
+In Rhode Island, the average full coverage policy costs $2,018 per year and minimum coverage is $749 annually.
+The higher-than-average prices could be due in part to the dense population of Rhode Island.

 What does full coverage car insurance include?